-The Indian Ocean skipjack tuna stock assessment was updated in 2017 using Stock Synthesis 3.
-The updated assessment produced results that differed substantially from the previous assessments in 2011 and 2014 for several reasons, including:
+The Indian Ocean skipjack tuna stock assessment was updated in 2020 using Stock Synthesis 3; it did not differ significantly from the previous assessment in 2017.

 Stock status determination

-The results of the current assessment indicate that the spawning biomass is at the target reference point of 40% of unfished biomass and above the limit reference point of 20% of unfished biomass.
+The results of the current assessment indicate that the spawning biomass is above the limit reference point of 20% of unfished biomass.
 As a result, the stock is classified as not overfished.
-The current (2017) level of catch, a proxy for fishing mortality, was above the level estimated to maintain the stock at the target biomass level.
-However, given that the average catch over the previous five years was well below this level, and the relatively high biomass, the current level of fishing mortality is unlikely to have reduced the stock below the limit reference point, and the stock is therefore classified as not subject to overfishing.
+The equilibrium exploitation rate is below that associated with the target biomass; therefore, the current level of fishing mortality is unlikely to reduce the stock below the limit reference point and the stock is classified as not subject to overfishing.

 Western and central Pacific Ocean skipjack tuna (Katsuwonus pelamis)

-Skipjack tuna in the WCPO is considered to be a single stock for stock assessment purposes (Rice et al. 2014).
+Skipjack tuna in the WCPO is considered to be a single stock for stock assessment purposes (Vincent, Pilling & Hampton 2019).

-Catch of skipjack tuna in the WCPO increased steadily throughout the 1980s as a result of growth in the international purse-seine fleet, before stabilising at around 1,000,000 t in the 1990s.
-Rapid increases in catch in the western equatorial zone have resulted in catches exceeding 1,500,000 t for each of the past 11 years (Figure 22.3).
+Catch of skipjack tuna in the WCPO increased steadily throughout the 1980s because of growth in the international purse-seine fleet, before stabilising at around 1,000,000 t in the 1990s.
+Rapid increases in catch in the western equatorial zone have resulted in catches exceeding 1,500,000 t for each of the past 12 years and in 2019 was 2,045,970 t (Figure 22.3).

 Stock status determination